-We often spend time to know the secret of success but forget to learn the mistakes which takes one to failure.
+We often spend time knowing the secret of success but forget to learn the mistakes which take one to failure.
 Every new entrepreneur should spend some time in knowing the business failed in their sector and the reasons.
-There are some common misses which new entrepreneurs make which I have wrapped up as follows,
+There are some common mistakes that budding entrepreneurs make which I have wrapped up as follows,

 Selecting the partner

-This point has more importance than any other point in this article as Partners are people who share their knowledge to the growth of business towards a common goal/mission.
+This point has more importance than any other point in this article as Partners are people who share knowledge to the growth of business towards a common goal.
 But this doesn’t happen when you select a person just because he is your friend or family.
-First you have to confirm that the person has at least knowledge about your business sector and willing to join you, that means never force anyone to be your partner.
+First, you have to confirm that the person has at least knowledge about your business sector and willing to join you, that means never forcing anyone to be your partner.

-Most of the young entrepreneur’s search for free service to start the business, it is really going to save a lot of money but not going to bring your business up.
+Most young entrepreneurs search for free services to start a business, it is really going to save a lot of money but not going to bring your business up.
 I am not saying to spend unnecessary money on your business but do spend the necessary amount.
 And let us face it, everything good doesn’t come free.

 Underestimating your competitor

 We often underestimate our competitors.
-Yes, I agree that your business/idea stands out in the crowd and is really good but your competitors have something which you don’t have that is “Experience” as entrepreneur in your industry.
-They might have already faced many competitors and still exist in industry so it is going to be difficult to compete.
+Yes, I agree that your business/idea stands out in the crowd and is really good.
+But, your competitors have something which you don’t have which is “Experience” as an entrepreneur in your industry.
+They might have already faced many competitors and still exist in the industry so it is going to be difficult to compete.

 I am not trying to bring your confidence down.
 I am just making you ready to face the competition.

 To know how to analyze your competitors read my blog “6 Steps to Know your Competitors”